younata/younata.github.io/_posts/2015-08-08-osx-programming-programmatic-scrolling-tableview.md

 ---
 layout: post
-title: OSX Programming - Programmatic scrolling tableviews
+title: OS X Programming - Programmatic scrolling tableviews
 date: 2015-08-08
 tags: swift, cocoa, appkit, osx, NSTableView, NSScrollView
 ---

-This is the first in a series (I hope) on OSX/AppKit programming for iOS devs.
+This is the first in a series on OS X/AppKit programming for iOS devs.
 AppKit does not do as much for us out-of-the-box as UIKit does, to the point where, it seems to me, Interface Builder exists to hide a lot of AppKit's cruft.
 As someone who dislikes nibs/generated code on principle, I've been looking into how to use it programmatically.

 These examples all use swift, though the objective-c version of the code isn't all that different.